Ana Rita Díaz-Muñoz, Academic Director

 Valeria Lliubaroff, Program Assistant

-Valeria finished her studies in informal education and received her degree as a national recreational technician in 2008.
-Currently, she studies anthropology at the University of Buenos Aires.
-She has been an educational coordinator working with young people in social clubs and schools since 2006.
+Valeria received her BA in anthropology from the University of Buenos Aires in 2014.
+Currently, she studies social policies for her master’s degree at the same university.
+She has been an educational coordinator working with young people in social clubs and schools since 2006 and holds a degree as a national recreational technician.
 In 2005, she had her own homestay experience in Troyes and Avignon, France.
 Valeria joined a community theater in 2011 and participates in art projects and recreational activities there.
 As program assistant, Valeria helps students with daily issues, manages program logistics, and assists the academic director in coordinating all program activities.